filipelima18/devcontainers.github.io/supporting.md

 [CodeSandbox](https://codesandbox.io/) provides cloud development environments running on a microVM architecture.
 VM specs start at 2 vCPUs + 2 GB RAM per environment (free tier) and can go up to 16 vCPUs + 32 GB RAM.

 When you import a GitHub repository into CodeSandbox, it will automatically provision a dedicated environment for every branch.
-Thanks to memory snapshotting, CodeSandbox resumes and branches an environment in under 2 seconds.
+Thanks to memory snapshotting, CodeSandbox then resumes and branches an environment in under 2 seconds.

 CodeSandbox offers support for multiple editors, so you can code using the CodeSandbox web editor, VS Code, or the CodeSandbox iOS app.